hb9kns/plog/README.md

 The main scripts `pubnext.sh, mrkdwn.pl, allpub.sh, convchars.sh`
 should be installed in the same directory.

+There is an additional bonus script `poorkyll.sh` which uses `mrkdwn.pl` and `convchars.sh` to convert all `*.md` files in the current directory into `*.html` files.
+It can be given the name of a CSS style file which then will be referred to as style file.
+_This can be used as a simple static website generator._

 ### Customisation of scripts with `.plog.rc`